dhhepting/dhhepting.github.io/_works/bibtex/2012-10-HepDonKin-CSIT-Outreach-from-a-Canadian-Perspective.md

 ---
 @inproceedings{2012-10-HepDonKin,
-	Author =  "Hepting, Daryl H. and Donaldson, Gerry and King, Peter R. and Silver, Danny", Title =  "CS/IT Outreach from a Canadian Perspective", Url = \"{{"/assets/works/pdf/2012-10-HepDonKin.pdf" | absolute_url }}\",
+	Author =  "Hepting, Daryl H. and Donaldson, Gerry and King, Peter R. and Silver, Danny", Title = " "CS/IT Outreach from a Canadian Perspective"," Url = \"{{"/assets/works/pdf/2012-10-HepDonKin.pdf" | absolute_url }}\",
 	Booktitle =  "SIGITE '12: Proceedings of the 13th annual conference on Information technology education", Doi =  "10.1145/2380552.2380623",